 Students moving to another district will need to first withdraw from The People for People Charter School before their records can be sent to the new school.
-If a parent requests a withdrawal because the student is having difficulty at the school, we encourage an open discussion of the issue with the teacher or the Principal.
+If a parent requests a withdrawal because the student is having difficulty at the school, we encourage an open discussion of the issue with the Principal.
 If a resolution cannot be reached, then it may be in the best interest of the child to seek a different educational environment.
 The following is the procedure to officially withdraw a student from the school:

-- Parent must complete the Withdrawal Form. - The Principal will sign the form. - The student will be removed from the School Information System. - Parent will provide us with the new school's address, so that we may transfer the student's records.
+- Parent will complete the Withdrawal Form. - The Principal will sign the form. - The Student will be removed from the School Information System. - The Parent will provide PFPCS with the new student's new school's address, so that we may transfer the student's records.

-DAY TO DAY OPERATIONS
+DAY-TO-DAY OPERATIONS